HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-For both `Fetch` and XHR, the usage has tremendously increased over the years. `Fetch` has seen an increase of 38% on desktop pages and 48% for XHR.
-With a gradual increase for `Fetch`, the focus seems to be towards cleaner requests and handling responses better.
+For both `Fetch` and XHR, the usage has increased significantly over the years. `Fetch` usage on mobile pages is up 4 points and XHR is up 19 points.
+The gradual increase of `Fetch` adoption seems to point towards a trend of cleaner requests and better response handling.

 ### Web Components and the shadow DOM

-With the web becoming componentized, a developer building a single page application may think about a user view as a set of components.
+With the web becoming [componentized](https://developer.mozilla.org/en-US/docs/Web/Web_Components), a developer building a single page application may think about a user view as a set of components.
 This is not only for the sake of developers building dedicated components for each feature, but also to maximize component reusability.
 It could be in the same app on a different view or in a completely different application.
-Such use cases lead to the usage of custom elements and web components in web applications.
+Such use cases lead to the usage of custom elements and web components in applications.

 It would be justified to say that with many JavaScript frameworks gaining popularity, the idea of reusability and building dedicated feature-based components has been adopted more widely.
 This feeds our curiosity to look into the adoption of custom elements, shadow DOM, template elements.

-<a hreflang="en" href="https://developers.google.com/web/fundamentals/web-components/customelements">Custom Elements</a> are customized elements built on top of the [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) class.
-The browser provides a `customElements` API that allows developers to define an element and register it with the browser as a custom element.
+<a hreflang="en" href="https://developers.google.com/web/fundamentals/web-components/customelements">Custom Elements</a> are customized elements built on top of the [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) API.
+Browsers provide a `customElements` API that allows developers to define an element and register it with the browser as a custom element.

-It is noted that 2.7% of desktop pages use custom elements for one or more parts of the web page.

 {{ figure_markup(
-  content="2.7%",
+  content="3.0%",
   caption="Percent of desktop pages using custom elements.", classes="big-number", sheets_gid="1991863136",
-  sql_file="web_components_specs.sql"
+  sql_file="web_components_pct.sql"
   )
 }}

-<a hreflang="en" href="https://developers.google.com/web/fundamentals/web-components/shadowdom">_Shadow DOM_</a> allows you to create a dedicated subtree in the DOM for the custom element introduced to the browser.
-It ensures the styles and nodes inside the element are not accessible outside the element.

-0.4% of pages use shadow DOM specification of web components to ensure a scoped subtree for the element.
+3.0% of mobile pages use custom elements for one or more parts of the web page.

 {{ figure_markup(
   content="0.4%",
   caption="Percent of pages using Shadow DOM.", classes="big-number", sheets_gid="1991863136",
-  sql_file="web_components_specs.sql"
+  sql_file="web_components_pct.sql"
   )
 }}

-A [`<template>`](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots#the_truth_about_templates) element is very useful when there is a pattern in the markup which could be reused.
-The contents of _template_ elements render only when referenced by JavaScript.

-Templates work well when dealing with web components, as the content that is not yet referenced by JavaScript is then appended to a shadow root using the shadow DOM.
+<a hreflang="en" href="https://developers.google.com/web/fundamentals/web-components/shadowdom">_Shadow DOM_</a> allows you to create a dedicated subtree in the DOM for the custom element introduced to the browser.
+It ensures the styles and nodes inside the element are not accessible outside the element.

+0.4% of mobile pages use shadow DOM specification of web components to ensure a scoped subtree for the element.

 {{ figure_markup(
   content="<0.1%",
-  caption="Percent of pages using templates.", classes="big-number",
+  caption="Percent of pages using `template` elements.", classes="big-number", sheets_gid="1991863136",
-  sheets_gid="1991863136",
-  sql_file="web_components_specs.sql"
+  sql_file="web_components_pct.sql"
   )
 }}

+A [`template`](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots#the_truth_about_templates) element is very useful when there is a pattern in the markup which could be reused.
+The contents of `template` elements render only when referenced by JavaScript.

+Templates work well when dealing with web components, as the content that is not yet referenced by JavaScript is then appended to a shadow root using the shadow DOM.

-Less than 0.1% of web pages have adopted the use of templates.
-Although templates are well <a hreflang="en" href="https://caniuse.com/template">supported</a> in browsers, there is still a very low percentage of pages using them.
+Fewer than 0.1% of web pages have adopted the use of templates.
+Although templates are <a hreflang="en" href="https://caniuse.com/template">well supported</a> in browsers, there is still a very low percentage of pages using them.

 ## Conclusion

 The numbers that we have seen throughout the chapter have brought us to an understanding of how vast the Javascript usage is and how it's evolving over time.
-The JavaScript ecosystem has been growing with the focus towards making the web the most performant and fastest experience, with newer features and APIs that make the developer experience easy and productive.
+The JavaScript ecosystem has been growing with the focus towards making the web more performant and secure for users, with newer features and APIs that make the developer experience easier and more productive.

-It is observed that so many features provided for improving the rendering time and resource loading time could be leveraged better to see the overall impact and get an even better experience with respect to the performance.

-Start by adopting the new features provided by JavaScript and the web community.
-However, make sure to use them wisely and ensure that they improve performance and don't instead increase the load, as some APIs can cause harm through overuse.
-For example, we saw that using async as well as defer is very common and actually is an anti-pattern that slows the site down since the defer is effectively ignored.
-Making appropriate use of the powerful APIs we now have access to, is what it will take to see these numbers improve further in the coming years.
+We saw how so many features that improve rendering and resource loading performance could be more widely utilized to provide users with faster experiences.
+As a developer, you can start by adopting these new web platform features.
+However, make sure to use them wisely and ensure that they actually improve performance, as some APIs can cause harm through misuse, as we saw with `async` and `defer` attributes on the same script.

+Making appropriate use of the powerful APIs that we now have access to is what it will take to see these numbers improve further in the coming years.
 Let's continue to do so.